All Episodes

 We'll be back.

-Buried in the economy section of the New York Times.
+Hey, look at this buried in the economy section of the New York Times.

-Lack of Medicare chief is a strike against reform.
+Lack of Medicare Chief is a strike against reform.

 It's by David Leonhardt.

-He writes a big it's almost like an editorial ripping the Obama administration.
+He writes a big, it's almost like an editorial ripping the Obama administration.

-Say we're not going to get health care because we don't have a Medicare chief.
+He said, we're not going to get health care because we don't have a Medicare chief.

 We also don't have anybody at the Transportation Security Administration or Safety Administration or the Border Patrol.